How to Validate Epubs to Ensure They Are CORRECT

 In summary:

-• Download EpubCheck; it's a free, professional, and reliable tool.
+• Download EpubCheck, it is a free, professional, and reliable tool.

-• Install Java or use Android Studio if you already have it.
+• Install Java or use the one from Android Studio if you already have it.

 • Run the validation with the command java -jar epubcheck.jar followed by the file path.

-• Correct any errors that appear.
-It's better to be safe than sorry when uploading a book with problems.
+• Fix any errors that are shown.
+It is better to prevent than to upload a book with problems.

 I agree to receive announcements of interest about this Blog.